-I decided to serve up eggs baked in ramekins, a savory pastry filled with spinach and feta cheese, a mixed salad, and sliced grapefruit.
+I decided to serve up eggs baked in ramekins (eggs en cocotte), a savory pastry filled with spinach and feta cheese (Spinach Borek), a mixed salad, and sliced grapefruit.
 Not too fancy, but just enough to please, I hoped.

 I prepared the baked eggs or ‘Oeufs en Cocotte‘, according to the base of a recipe I saw on a Julia Child French Chef episode.
 I changed some things to make each dish of two eggs baked in a ramekin then set in hot water to our own liking: Mine was mixed with leftover homemade buttermilk dressing and on my husband’s I poured a simple, plain leftover tomato sauce (see details below).
 After about fifteen minutes of baking in the oven, they were done.
 In the meantime, I was able to set the table and prepare the next dishes.

 The salad was super easy.
-In my conscious effort to eat up the largest carton of mixed organic greens possibly for sale at Costco, I decided now was a perfect time to eat it up- and give my husband an excuse to eat something green.
+In my conscious effort to eat up the largest carton of mixed organic greens possibly for sale at Costco, I decided now was a perfect time to eat it up.
 Just throw the greens in a large bowl, top with sliced tomatoes and drizzle the mix with olive oil, a pinch of salt and dried parsley flakes.
 Voila!
 It’s done.

 I almost forgot to mention the proud addition I just had to put on the table- a small bowl of my homemade crème fraiche, which I had been experimenting with all week.
-Until I get it perfect, I suggest you just buy the best one on the market today: the Vermont Butter and Cheese Company’s Crème Fraiche, sold at Trader Joe’s stores or online.
+UPDATE: I eventually got it down just right.
+Get the recipe here as well as in the My Halal Kitchen cookbook.

 The last addition was the plate of peeled and sliced grapefruit, a great way to end the meal and clean the palate after all the dairy at the table.
 The important thing to remember about grapefruit is that if it’s peeled properly, you won’t taste any bitterness; instead it will taste sweet and refreshing.
 It’s a bit of work, but don’t have it any other way.